-Over 1,000 students participated in this year’s contest from 18 states.
+Over 1,000 students participated in last year’s contest.
 From those essays, teachers submitted their top selections resulting in nearly 500 entries.
 Winning essays came from students in Oklahoma and Missouri.

 We are grateful to Allegiance Credit Union for sponsoring this contest, and proud of our continued partnership.
 The Federal Employees Credit Union, which changed its name to Allegiance Credit Union in 2003, was located on the third floor of the Murrah Building and lost 18 of its 33 employees in the bombing.
 Six of the surviving employees were seriously injured.
 With the assistance of other credit unions and volunteers, they were able to reopen within 48 hours at a temporary site furnished by Tinker Federal Credit Union.
 “The legacy of FECU, the restoration, and continued growth as Allegiance Credit Union makes members and employees alike, proud to be credit union people,” said Lynette Leonard, Allegiance Credit Union President/CEO.